ofen/goprivate-gitlab-ci/README.md

-Example of .gitlab-ci.yml configuration for private [golang](https://go.dev/) repositories.
+Example of .gitlab-ci.yml configuration for private [golang](https://go.dev/) modules that requires authorization.